focus-trap/focus-trap/README.md

 Options:

-- **initialFocus**: By default, when a focus trap is activated the first element in the focus trap's tab order will receive focus.
+- **initialFocus** {element|string}: By default, when a focus trap is activated the first element in the focus trap's tab order will receive focus.
 With this option you can specify a different element to receive that initial focus.
 Can be a DOM node or a selector string (which will be pass to `document.querySelector()` to find the DOM node).
-- **onDeactivate**: A function that will be called when the focus trap deactivates.
+- **onDeactivate** {function}: A function that will be called when the focus trap deactivates.
 This can be useful if, for example, you want to remove a modal from the screen when the user hits Escape and thereby deactivates the focus trap.
+- **escapeDeactivates** {boolean}: Default: `true`.
+If `false`, the Escape key will not trigger deactivation of the focus trap.
+This can be useful if you want to force the user to make a decision instead of allowing an easy way out.

 ### focusTrap.deactivate()